25+ Must-Do Experiences for Kids in Charlotte

 15. Let your imagination soar as you watch a Children’s Theatre of Charlotte troupe bring one of your favorite childhood stories to life in the McColl Family Theatre at ImaginOn: the Joe & Joan Martin Center.

 16. Spread your wings at Discovery Place Nature and walk among the majestic, free-flying butterflies in the Butterfly Pavilion.
+Or explore the history and habitats of other animals at The Schiele Museum of Natural History in Gastonia, North Carolina.

-17. Jump around at Sky Zone Trampoline Park in north Charlotte or Pineville, and soar to higher heights at iFLY indoor skydiving in Concord, North Carolina.
+17. Jump around at Sky Zone Trampoline Park in Charlotte or Pineville, and soar to higher heights at iFLY indoor skydiving in Concord, North Carolina.
 Fun for children and adults, it may be hard to come down from these activities.

 18. Lather up with sunscreen for summer camp (or just plain old fun) at the U.S. National Whitewater Center.
 Take on the whitewater rapids, climbing walls, zip lines, ropes courses, trails and more.